 Whether you prefer yours shaken, stirred, or frozen, the Margarita Mile offers all of the above in a pub crawl sort of way.
-Although it’s a collection of restaurants and not a physical mile, each location includes a traditional margarita, while others go off-script with specialty creations.
+Although it’s a collection of restaurants and not a physical mile, each location includes a traditional margarita In Dallas, while others go off-script with specialty creations.

 Traversing the route is straightforward.
 Just download the app, check-in at the various locations, and drink up!
 As a bonus, you can earn branded gifts at multiple levels.
 As far as the margaritas themselves, there are quite a few exceptional ones along the mile.
 Here are a few favorite cocktails that are definitely worth their salt.

 If you like your margaritas doubly chilled, the Rimy Rita at The Rustic truly delivers!
 This frozen concoction consists of lime tequila, Cointreau, and raspberry liqueur, all topped with a sangria popsicle.
 It’s beautiful to look at.
 But, don’t stare too long if you want to enjoy this treat in its icy state.

 Not only is this drink delicious, but it has the perk of being made in a fantastic venue.
 Gloria’s Latin Cuisine sits in a converted firehouse in the Bishop Arts neighborhood.
 The neighborhood is vibrant with history and evokes a relaxed, urban feel.
 It’s the ideal location to enjoy this beverage made with Casamigos Silver Tequila, agave nectar, fresh ginger, and lime juice.